-- 1 speech recognized by state or federal courts as noncommercial 2 speech, including political speech and journalism; - 7.
-"Consumer" means an individual who is a resident of this 4 state; - 8.
-"De-identified information" means information that cannot reasonably identify, relate to, describe, be associated with, or be linked to, directly or indirectly, a particular consumer; - 9.
+- enabling or effecting, directly or indirectly, a commercial transaction.
+The term does not include the purpose of engaging in speech recognized by state or federal courts as noncommercial speech, including political speech and journalism; - 7.
+"Consumer" means an individual who is a resident of this state;

+- 8. "De-identified information" means information that cannot reasonably identify, relate to, describe, be associated with, or be linked to, directly or indirectly, a particular consumer; - 9.
 "Device" means any physical object capable of connecting to the Internet, directly or indirectly, or to another device; - 10.
 "Identifier" means data elements or other information that alone or in conjunction with other information can be used to identify a particular consumer, household or device that is linked to a particular consumer or household; - 11.
 "Internet service provider" means a person who provides a mass-market retail service by wire or radio that provides the capability to transmit data and to receive data from all or substantially all Internet endpoints, including any capabilities that are incidental to and enable the operations of the service, excluding dial-up Internet access service; - 12.
 "Person" means an individual, sole proprietorship, firm, partnership, joint venture, syndicate, business trust, company, corporation, limited liability company, association, committee and any other organization or group of persons acting in concert;

-- 13. "Personal information" means information that identifies, 2 relates to, describes, can be associated with or can reasonably be 3 linked to, directly or indirectly, a particular consumer or 4 household.
-The term includes the following categories of 5 information if the information identifies, relates to, describes, 6 can be associated with or can reasonably be linked to, directly or 7 indirectly, a particular consumer or household: - a. an identifier, including a real name, alias, mailing address, account name, date of birth, driver license number, unique identifier, Social Security number, passport number, signature, telephone number or other government-issued identification number, or other similar identifier, - b. an online identifier, including an electronic mail address or Internet Protocol address, or other similar identifier, - c. a physical characteristic or description, including a characteristic of a protected classification under state or federal law, - d. commercial information, including: - (1) a record of personal property, - (2) a good or service purchased, obtained or considered, - (3) an insurance policy number, or
+- 13. "Personal information" means information that identifies, relates to, describes, can be associated with or can reasonably be linked to, directly or indirectly, a particular consumer or household.
+The term includes the following categories of information if the information identifies, relates to, describes, can be associated with or can reasonably be linked to, directly or indirectly, a particular consumer or household: - a. an identifier, including a real name, alias, mailing address, account name, date of birth, driver license number, unique identifier, Social Security number, passport number, signature, telephone number or other government-issued identification number, or other similar identifier, - b. an online identifier, including an electronic mail address or Internet Protocol address, or other similar identifier, - c. a physical characteristic or description, including a characteristic of a protected classification under state or federal law, - d. commercial information, including: - (1) a record of personal property,